Origin:

 Compatibility:

-Siamese Fighting Fish, or bettas, are tropical fish found in the warm, shallow waters of Southeast Asia.
-Bettas have unique adaptations that allow them to live and thrive in stagnant pools, including the ability to breathe atmospheric air in addition to breathing with their gills.
-You may see your betta take a gulp of air at the surface of his water from time to time.
+Bettas, sometimes referred to as “Siamese Fighting Fish,” are tropical fish found in the warm, shallow waters of Southeast Asia.
+Bettas have unique adaptations that allow them to live & thrive in stagnant pools, including the ability to breathe atmospheric air in addition to breathing with their gills.
+You may see your betta gulp air at the surface of his water sometimes.

 There are many different species of bettas, though the most popular in the aquarium hobby is Betta splendens.
-Wild bettas have dull coloration and relatively short fins.
+Wild bettas have dull coloration & relatively short fins.
 The brilliantly colored, long-finned beauties you commonly see have been selectively bred to show those greatly desired traits.

 Questions?